04 Apr

 Be The Decision-Maker

-Making decisions is considered a positive because you have complete control over the business direction and objectives, but it may be overwhelming, making you feel pressured.
-It might be stressful to be responsible for the entire business when it is reliant on a single person’s actions and judgments.
+Making decisions is considered positive because you have complete control over the business direction and objectives, but it may be overwhelming and make you feel pressured.
+Being responsible for the entire business might be stressful when it relies on a single person’s actions and judgments.

 Conclusion